z448/alios/README.md

 make
 sudo make install
 ```
-add following line to your ~/.bashrc file
+add following line to your ~/.profile or ~/.bashrc file

 ```bash
 alios -p && if [ -f ~/.alios ];then source ~/.alios; fi